Henrik-3/unofficial-valorant-api/README.md

 - Big analytic projects
     - Why?
 Because of data privacy.
 Rito set RSO as a requirement for their official API because the VAL Team said they want to protect the users data.
 Since I dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there, this is a requirement
 - Public store checkers
-    - As this feature requires the users credentials, the possibility of a credential leak is to high
+    - As this feature requires the users credentials, the possibility of a credential leak is too high

 ## Custom Rate Limits & Project Support
 As stated above, the API is developed with higher request counts in mind since version 4, but still not intended to be used within big projects.